 Teachers and staff should be familiar with the district's policies and procedures for attendance accounting.
 These procedures require minor students to have parental consent before they are allowed to leave campus.
-When absent from school, the student upon returning to school, must bring a note signed by the parent that includes the student's first and last name, date of absence, and reason for the absence.
-The note is due to the campus office on the date that the student returns to school.
+When absent from school, the student upon returning to school, must bring a note from the doctor or parent explaining the absence.
 These requirements are addressed in campus training and in the student handbook.
 Contact the campus principal for additional information.